 Being a college student is temporary.
 Commit to living like one.
 Examine your expenses and see if there are any ways you can reduce your expenses.
 Be clear on what you need versus what you want.
 You may have to give up some of those wants for a bit, or at least cut way back.

 Even if you think you don’t qualify, complete the FAFSA.
 It’s free.
-The FAFSA screens your eligibility for need based grants including the Federal Pell grant.
-Grants are money that don’t have to be repaid.
+The FAFSA screens your eligibility for need-based grants including the Federal Pell grant.
+Money you receive from grants you don’t have to repay.
 Many scholarships will require that you’ve at least completed the FAFSA before considering you for a scholarship.
-Just complete it.

 Need help completing the FAFSA?
-Visit one of ACC’s FAFSA Frenzies, or contact the College Financial Aid Assistance Program at Foundation Communities (both provide free assistance completing the FAFSA).
+Visit one of ACC’s Financial Aid Offices, or contact the College Hub Program at Foundation Communities.
+Tip: You should never pay to have someone complete your FAFSA.

 Only after you’ve reduced your expenses, committed to applying for scholarships, and know exactly what your gap is, consider Federal student loans.
-To receive a Federal student loan, you have to complete the FAFSA (step five) and visit one of ACC’s financial aid offices.
-You may be offered more than what you need…only take what you need.
+To receive a Federal student loan, you have to complete the FAFSA (see step five).
+You may be offered more than what you need…accept only what you need.
 Also, understand how much you’ll have to pay back once you’re no longer in school by playing with the Repayment Estimator.

 The U.S. Department of Education’s College Scorecard ensures families have the most up-to-date, comprehensive, and reliable information available on colleges, all in an easy-to-understand format.
 The site allows visitors to sort and filter their search results to easily compare schools and decide which college makes the most sense when considering the typical costs, average student loan amount, students’ ability to repay their loans, and their future earnings.